 Chicken Pot Pie

 If chicken pot pie is not the ultimate comfort food, it is certainly in the top ten.
 I started thinking about chicken pot pie when some friends brought two roasting hens to my house for a Saturday dinner.
 There was most of one left after dinner, and that's how it all began.
 Of course, I ate the leftovers in sandwiches and with my fingers long before the first pot pie, but that's beside the point.
-I ordered up some Chantal Ceramic 5-Inch Pie Dishes from Amazon and was ready to go.
+I ordered up some 5-Inch pie dishes from Amazon and was ready to go.
+The ones I have are out of stock, but these* are similar.
+A search for "individual pie plates" will give you lots of options.
 (I guess I should say that these hold 1-1/2 cups of filling, which is more than one person can, or at least should, eat at one sitting.
 However, the leftovers keep well.)

 So, here goes... this recipe makes four pot pies.

 - 26 oz. by weight butter pie crust.
 (The recipe given makes about 18-19 oz. depending on the humidity, the amount of water used, and the whims of chaos.
 Increase quantities by half to make pot pies.)

 - Two split chicken breast halves, bone in, skin on.
 Include some dark meat if you like.
 You need about a pound after cooking.